sdss/datamodel/datamodel/products/md/astraAllStarASPCAP.md

 ---

 ## Basic Information
 Results from the ASPCAP astra pipeline for each star.
-The ASPCAP flag bitmaps are documented at https://www.sdss.org/dr17/irspec/apogee-bitmasks#ParamBitMask
+The ASPCAP flag bitmaps are documented at https://www.sdss.org/dr17/irspec/apogee-bitmasks#ParamBitMask, and the weights used when computing each abundance are documented at https://data.sdss5.org/sas/sdssrelease, work/mwm/spectro/astra/component_data/aspcap/masks/

 ### Naming Convention
 $MWM_ASTRA/0.6.0/summary/astraAllStarASPCAP-0.6.0.fits.gz

 ### Releases
-DR19
+DR19, DR20

 ### Enviroments
 MWM_ASTRA